Ada-Developers-Academy/core-unit-2/building-an-api/models-setup.md

 In this lesson, we will learn how to connect our Flask app to a database.
 This will allow us to not only write routes to *read* our data, but also *create*, *update*, and *delete* it!

-Before we go any further, let's comment our hardcoded `BOOKS` data and our two routes from the `app`.
+Before we go any further, let's comment or remove our hardcoded `BOOKS` data and our two routes from the `app`.

-This is the code to comment:
+This is the code to comment or remove:

 ```python
 # app.py